The Chile Pepper Institute Amy Goldman-Fowler Teaching Garden

 Visiting the Teaching Garden

 To reach the Chile Pepper Institute Teaching Garden, take the University Ave. exit from either Interstate (I-10 or I-25).
 Follow University Ave. west towards the town of Mesilla.
-The Garden is approximately one block after you cross the railroad tracks, on your left at 113 W. University Ave.
-Drive into the Fabian Garcia Landscape Garden and park.
-Go through the gate in a chain-link fence to the east.
-Follow the signage to the garden gate.

 - Aji Limon recipe